 To identify foods that might be causing your IBS symptoms, as well as other symptoms that you might have thought were unrelated to your digestive distress, I recommend completing a comprehensive elimination diet.
 The program will remove all common inflammatory foods from your diet and then reintroduce them one at a time so that you can determine any food sensitivities.

 Interestingly, the connection shared between your gut and your brain is actually a two-way connection.
 Your brain sends signals to your gut, but your gut produces key neurotransmitters that your brain uses to regulate mood.
 In fact your gut produces 95% of your serotonin, a neurotransmitter that regulates mood and sleep.
 This means that gut issues can impact your serotonin levels, causing you to actually experience more stress, which can in turn affect your IBS.
-To learn more about the gut-brain connection and how to manage your stress, you can read this article.

 The Myers Way® Approach to Irritable Bowel Syndrome

 I have seen thousands of patients recover from IBS and other digestive problems by implementing the 4R approach.
-I walk you through this process in detail in my eCourse The Myers Way Guide to the Gut, and below is a quick overview of the program.

 The 4R Program

 - Remove.
 Remove the bad, getting rid of things that negatively affect the gut, including inflammatory foods such as gluten, dairy, corn, soy, eggs, and sugar, infections from parasites, yeast, or bacteria, and irritants such as alcohol, caffeine, and drugs.

 - Replace.
 Replace the good, adding back the enzymes and acids required for proper digestion.